issessions/File-Based-Challenge-Dev/readme.md

 ## Challenge Documentation

 ### The `manifest.yml` File
-A challenge’s point value can be static or dynamic (based on the # of solves).
-They can have multiple flags (case-sensitive and case-insensitive).
-They can have associated tags that perhaps indicate the challenge’s difficulty level, a particular theme, or a useful tool that may aid in solving the challenge.
-Challenges can also have a cap of the number of attempts.
+The **challenge** key in `manifest.yml` is used to set challenge metadata.
+Its has subkeys such as **type** which determines if a challenge's point value is static or dynamic based on the number of solves.
+Another subkey **tags** can be used to assign keywords to a challenge that indicate the challenge’s difficulty level, a particular theme, or perhaps a useful tool that may aid in solving the challenge.

-Here are a couple of common examples of a manifest.yml file, one for a static challenge and another for a dynamic challenge:
+Here are a two examples of a `manifest.yml` file, one for a static challenge and another for a dynamic challenge:

 **Example Standard Challenge (Non-Dynamic)**
 ```